WORKING WITH DG ECHO AS AN UN AGENCY | 2021 - 2027

-Financing decisions are legal acts adopted by the European Commission in order to authorise DG ECHO to spend from the EU budget and grant funding for humanitarian actions.
+Financing decisions are legal acts adopted by the European Commission in order to authorise DG ECHO to spend from the EU budget and award grants for humanitarian actions.
 The Decisions are taken to address the identified humanitarian needs and to cope with new emergencies and unforeseeable needs that arise during the year.

 The Financing Decisions are elaborated on the basis of the operational strategy issued annually by DG ECHO and that draws up strategic objectives for the delivery of humanitarian aid.